 A hydraulic lift is essentially a pressurized vessel that contains hydraulic oil to lift objects, in this case, a vehicle.
-A loss of integrity from one of these systems and the leaking of hydraulic oil to the subsurface can become potential environmental hazard.
+A loss of integrity from one of these systems and the leaking of hydraulic oil to the subsurface can become a potential environmental hazard.

 Since many hydraulic lifts operate using an air/oil combination, most lifts will have a reservoir of hydraulic oil.
-The reservoirs can be above ground, but are more commonly found underground.
+The reservoirs can be above ground but are more commonly found underground.
 They are typically buried below the control lever along the wall or next to the hydraulic lift itself.
 The capacity of the reservoirs typically ranges from about 30 to 50 gallons.
 Based on the relatively small size of these tanks, they are normally exempt from underground storage tank regulations.
 A majority of the regulatory agencies like the DEQ do not regulate underground hydraulic lifts.

 Several types of hydraulic lifts have historically been installed in auto repair shops.
-The ones most often encountered by Alpha are the single ram style, the twin ram style and the twin ram style with an adjustable spacing.
-The single ram style is the simplest design and usually contain less underground piping.
+The ones most often encountered by Alpha are the single ram style, the twin ram style, and the twin ram style with adjustable spacing.
+The single ram style is the simplest design and usually contains less underground piping.
 The twin ram style is more complex as the control system has to regulate the movement of both rams simultaneously.
 They generally have more underground piping and may be more difficult to evaluate for potential leaks.
 The twin ram style with adjustable spacing is probably the most complex.
 These designs have a fixed rear ram and an adjustable front ram.
 The adjustable front ram can be moved closer or farther away to accommodate different size vehicles.
 The front ram rides on a sliding carriage that is in a concrete trench.
 The ram is below ground but is not buried.
 This style normally has the most piping and has a combination of both rigid and flexible piping.
-Another issue with this style is the trench is a collector of oil, water and debris and can be a pathway for additional subsurface contamination.
+Another issue with this style is the trench is a collector of oil, water, and debris and can be a pathway for additional subsurface contamination.

 The Excavation Process